 CCMF will aim to announce the winners by Monday, May 11, 2020.
-A committee of 2-3 members of the CCMF Board of Trustees will review applications and determine the two winners based on, but not limited to, these criteria:
+A committee from the CCMF Board of Trustees will review applications and determine the two winners based on, but not limited to, these criteria:

 - Perceived socioeconomic need for an internship